-An employee stock option is an agreement made on a given date (the “grant” date) under which an employee may purchase a given number of shares of the employer’s stock at a stated price (the “strike” price), either at a stated time (the “vesting” date) or within a period of time (the “exercise” period) immediately following the vesting date.
+An agreement made on a given date (the “grant” date) under which an employee may purchase a given number of shares of the employer’s stock at a stated price (the “strike” price), either at a stated time (the “vesting” date) or within a period of time (the “exercise” period) immediately following the vesting date.

 A satellite account describing the relationship between the environment and the economy.

-Equity is ownership of a residual claim on the assets of the institutional unit that issued the instrument.
+The ownership of a residual claim on the assets of the institutional unit that issued the instrument.
 Equities differ from other financial instruments in that they confer ownership of something more than a financial claim.
-Shareholders are owners of the company whereas bond holders are merely outside creditors.
+Shareholders are owners of the company, whereas bond holders are merely outside creditors.

 European System of National and Regional Accounts (ESA)

-An integrated system of economic accounts which is the European version of the System of National Accounts (SNA).
+An integrated system of economic accounts; the European version of the System of National Accounts (SNA).

 European Investment Bank

-This was set up to assist economic development within the European Union.
+This was set up to assist economic development within the EU.
 Its members are the member states of the EU.

 Exchange Cover Scheme (ECS)

-A scheme first introduced in 1969 whereby UK public bodies raise foreign currency from overseas residents, either directly or through UK banks, and surrender it to the Exchange Equalisation Account in exchange for sterling for use to finance expenditure in the United Kingdom.
+A scheme introduced in 1969 whereby UK public bodies raise foreign currency from overseas residents, either directly or through UK banks, and surrender it to the Exchange Equalisation Account in exchange for sterling to finance expenditure in the UK.
 HM Treasury sells the borrower foreign currency to service and repay the loan at the exchange rate that applied when the loan was taken out.